mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 system.generator.layout.bus
 ```

-To recover the original `bus` labels, we can utilize the following method:
+To recover the original `bus` labels, we can utilize:
 ```@repl RetrieveLabels
 label[system.generator.layout.bus]
 ```